Hole spin qubits in Si FinFETs with fully tunable spin-orbit coupling and sweet spots for charge noise: Spin-orbit interaction in perturbation theory

-We resort to perturbation theory on this $12\times 12$ Hamiltonian to derive a low-energy description of the system.
+We resort to perturbation theory on $H_{12}$ to derive a low-energy description of the system.
 With a second order Schrieffer-Wolff transformation, see e.g. Appendix B of \cite{WinklerSpinOrbitCoupling2003} or \cite{bravyi2011schrieffer}, we obtain a $2\times 2 $ effective Hamiltonian that acts on the ground state subspace of the wire.
-Expanding the matrix elements of this Hamiltonian in power series of the momentum along the wire $p_z$ up to second order, we find an effective wire Hamiltonian as in Eq.~\eqref{eq:wire-Ham}.
-The terms linear in $p_z$ are related to the spin-orbit velocity vector $\pmb{v}_0$, while the effective mass $m^*$ is twice of the inverse of the diagonal term quadratic in $p_z$.
+Expanding the matrix elements of this Hamiltonian up to second order in $p_z$, we find an effective wire Hamiltonian as in Eq.~\eqref{eq:wire-Ham}.
+The terms linear in $p_z$ are related to the spin-orbit velocity $\pmb{v}$, while the effective mass $m^*$ is twice of the inverse of the diagonal term quadratic in $p_z$. \\

-For a Si wire, the dependence of the components of the vector $\pmb{v}_0$ on the growth angles obtained in this way is shown in Fig.~\ref{fig:vel_GD}.
+For a Si wire, the dependence of the components of the intrinsic spin-orbit velocity vector $\pmb{v}_0$ on the growth angles obtained in this way is shown in Fig.~\ref{fig:vel_GD}.
 Importantly, we find that the $\pmb{v}_0$ is in general proportional to the anisotropy of the material $\gamma_3-\gamma_2$ and to the velocity $\hbar/mL$, and thus it can be written as in Eq.~\eqref{eq:SO-Vector-Equilateral}.
 In addition, there is no spin-orbit coupling in the direction along the wire when $\theta=0$ and $\theta=\pm \pi/2$ (red and blue lines, respectively), and in these cases $(\pmb{v}_0)_z=0$.
 While these results were found by perturbation theory, we find numerically that they hold generally.
 Interestingly, the off-diagonal components of the spin-orbit velocity $(\pmb{v}_0)_{x,y}$ vanish e.g. when $\varphi=\pi/4$ and $\theta=-\arctan\sqrt{2+\sqrt{3}}$, where the diagonal spin-orbit $(\pmb{v}_0)_z$ is maximal.
-This orientation corresponds to $z\parallel [111]$, along which the Si lattice has a three-fold rotational symmetry, and is marked with black circles in the figures. \\
+This orientation corresponds to $z\parallel [111]$, along which the Si lattice has a three-fold rotational symmetry, and is marked with black circles in the figures.